Classifying Evangelion: From Zero-Shot to Training Heads

 The ecosystem splits into three layers: dataset management, training, and managed platforms.

-For dataset management — inspecting, cleaning, and curating images before training — FiftyOne gives you a visual grid to spot mislabeled or duplicate images.
-Label Studio handles annotation when you need humans labeling from scratch.
-DVC versions your datasets alongside git.
-Git LFS keeps large files (images, model checkpoints) out of your git history — it stores lightweight pointers in the repo while the actual binaries live on a remote server.
+For dataset management — inspecting, cleaning, and curating images before training — FiftyOne provides a visual grid to spot mislabeled or duplicate images.
+Label Studio handles annotation when humans need to label from scratch.
+DVC versions datasets alongside git.
+Git LFS keeps large files (images, model checkpoints) out of git history — it stores lightweight pointers in the repo while the actual binaries live on a remote server.

-For training, it depends on how much control you want. fastai gets you from a directory of images to a trained model in a few lines of Python.
-PyTorch’s ImageFolder gives full control if you want to write your own training loop.
-If you’ve already extracted embeddings, scikit-learn can train a classifier on the vectors with no GPU at all.
+For training, it depends on how much control is needed. fastai goes from a directory of images to a trained model in a few lines of Python.
+PyTorch’s ImageFolder gives full control for writing a custom training loop.
+With already-extracted embeddings, scikit-learn can train a classifier on the vectors with no GPU at all.

 For teams that want a fully managed pipeline — labeling, training, hosting, API — Roboflow, Hugging Face AutoTrain, and Google Vertex AI handle everything in the cloud.